 What Is Umbrella Insurance and Who Needs It?

 Your insurance only covers so much.
 Whether it’s homeowners, auto, boat or another kind of insurance you might end up in a situation where you’re facing something that your insurance won’t cover.
 This is where umbrella insurance comes in — it’s extra protection to help fill the gaps.

 Read on to discover everything you need to know about what umbrella insurance is and whether or not you should consider purchasing it.
-Find the Best Home Insurance Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.
-Find the Best Home Insurance Save money on home insurance with our simple comparison tool.

 The basics of umbrella insurance

 Umbrella insurance is extra liability coverage that goes above and beyond the normal limits of auto, homeowners or watercraft insurance and which kicks in after you reach the liability coverage limit on your other insurance policy or policies.
 It’s extra protection for anyone that is afraid of being sued over damages following an accident.
 However, it’s more than bodily injury and property damage liability coverage.
 It also protects you against libel, slander and false arrests, and provides liability protection for rental units if you’re a landlord.

 Umbrella insurance is especially important if you have a lot of valuable assets that you want to protect (for both your future and your children’s future).
 Assets in danger without umbrella insurance are: